malmgrenola/square-circles/README.md

 #### Site owner Administration goals

-1. As a company administrator, I want to be able to administrate the reservations.
+1. As a site owner, I want to be able to administrate the reservations.
-2. As a company administrator, I want to be able to administrate the products the facilities has to offer.
+2. As a cite owner, I want to be able to administrate the products the facilities has to offer.
+3. as a site owner, I want to be able to add and remove images so I can let site users know how the facilities looks.

 <!-- Section kept as source for writing ideas
 - #### First Time Visitor Goals